MylesBartlett/phd-thesis/corrections-checklist.md

 - (p.19) CelebA example provided in viva has been added to clarify the failure mode of DANN and related methods arising due to correlation between the target and subgroup (domain) attribute.

+  (p.49) Added conjecture on the sub-ERM performance of the LN2L baseline, namely it being a result of the method's adversarial mutual-information-minimisation driving the encoder towards a digit-invariant solution on account of the strong spurious correlation.

 - (p.51) Fig. 3.1 has been relocated to a point adjacent to the in-text first reference to it.
   The caption has been greatly expanded, now addressing the involvement of null-sampling during training (i.e. none), this being a major point of confusion raised by the external examiner during the viva.

+- (p.53) Added explanation about the sub-baseline accuracy of our models being a natural consequence of the accuracy-fairness trade-off.

 - (p.70) Personal contributions to Chapter 3 have been elaborated on.